 Phases of the penetration testing process

-This section describes the phases of the penetration testing process, the goals of each phase and key technologies used
+This section describes phases of the penetration testing process, the goals of each phase, and key technologies used

 Learning objectives